 Westwood Walk of Fame

 The Westwood Walk of Fame is dedicated to the winners of the Best Picture Oscar.
 Though, it sadly stopped for some reason after Annie Hall so there is no plaque for my favorite movie, Titanic.
+It took me two visits to find this walk of fame.
+Ike’s Sandwiches has gone out of business but the plaques are located at the entrance to the building as well as inside the stairwell.
 While you’re in this part of town I highly recommend stopping by for a cheap but tasty cookie ice cream sandwich at Diddy Riese.
 They are cash only so come prepared!

 Location: 1151 Westwood Blvd, Los Angeles, CA 90024.